-BCx10 (fourth row) shows a markedly different response pattern to the other perturbations.
-There is little slow response, except in the tropics where the zonal mean shows a small positive precipitation change north of Equator and a smaller negative one south of Equator.
+BCx10 (Figure 3, fourth row) shows a markedly different response pattern to the other perturbations.
+There is little slow response, except in the tropics where the zonal mean shows a small positive precipitation change north of the equator and a smaller negative one south of the equator.
 The total is dominated by the fast response, which is generally negative at most latitudes.
-The aerosol perturbations tend to shift the ITCZ more (southwards for SO4x5, north for BCx10) than the solar and GHG changes, due to the more hemispherically heterogeneous RF that they cause.
+The aerosol perturbations tend to shift the ITCZ more (southward for SO4x5 and north for BCx10) than the solar and greenhouse gas changes, due to the more hemispherically heterogeneous RF that they cause.